In general, the term infertility refers to when a couple has failed to conceive, despite having had regular, unprotected sex for one year.

 If a treatment fails, a couple may be overwhelmed with distress and grief, especially among individuals in Western countries where the cultural assumption tends to be that hard work and persistence always leads to achievement and success.
 It can also be difficult for couples to know when they should stop treatment.
 Often, one partner will want to cease treatment before the other partner does, which can put strain on the relationship.

-Many patients eventually have to come to terms with making a transition from wanting their own children to accepting that this is no longer possible and that the only remaining options are adoption or facing childlessness.
+Many patients eventually have to come to terms with making a transition from wanting biological children to accepting that this is no longer possible.